 III.average recalculated number of 50 employees;

-While the criteria for mandatory audit remain the same, there is a change in their calculation.
-Total assets category is newly represented by a net instead of a gross amount.
-In terms of turnover, implicit change was implemented by moving activations items and changes in inventory from own business from revenues to costs.
-Such calculation used for 2016 will be applied also for the previous period.
+The total assets category is represented by a net instead of a gross amount.
+In terms of turnover, implicit change was implemented by moving activation items and changes in inventory from own business from revenues to costs from 2016.

 Annual reports containing audited financial statements must also be audited by an auditor.
-Newly, effective for all audit reports prepared after 3 December 2015, the auditor has to report on the fact, that information included within the annual report that relates to information included in the audited financial statements is stated in all material respects consistently with the financial statements and that the annual report has been prepared in accordance with the accounting regulation and does not contain material misstatements of fact.
-As Corporations Act does not require the report on relations to be specifically reviewed by the auditor, the auditor reviews the report on relations only as part of their review of the annual report.
+The auditor has to state in his report whether information included within the annual report that relates to information included in the audited financial statements is stated in all material respects consistently with the financial statements, and that the annual report has been prepared in accordance with the accounting regulation and does not contain material misstatements of fact.
+As the Corporations Act does not require the report on relations to be specifically reviewed by the auditor, the auditor reviews the report on relations only as part of their review of the annual report, as the report on relations forms an integral part of the annual report.
 In addition, the auditor also verifies the consistency of the consolidated annual report with the consolidated financial statements.

 The amendment of Act on Accounting from September 2015 also requires the auditor to issue only one report, where they opine on the true and fair presentation of the financial statements and the consistency of the annual report with the audited financial statements.